tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 ## Lesson 03

 That's it for lesson 02.
 I hope it was enjoyable if a little tedious.
-If you are familiar with any markup languages -- such as HTML, XML, or SVG in particular -- you have probably been cruising through the lessons thus far.
+If you are familiar with any markup languages -- such as HTML, XML, or SVG in particular -- you have probably been cruising through the tutorials thus far.
 In lesson 03 we'll begin to look at what really separates a programming language from markup; this includes topics like conditional statements and iteration.
 You will also explore randomness -- one of the most powerful and exciting tools in the creative programmer's tool-set.
 For now, though, take a break -- you deserve it!

 **Begin lesson 03:** [\<randomly generated lesson title\>]({% post_url 2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title %})